Archive storage

 For routes in which physical depot management, digital files, metadata and temporary selections or scanning routes continue to coexist.

-Why storage is more than a depot issue
+Why archive storage is more than a depot issue

-Once retrieval, digitisation, metadata, retention or daily consultation play a major role, storage is no longer a separate facility choice but part of the management route.
+Once retrieval, digitisation, metadata, retention periods, destruction obligations or daily consultation play a major role, storage is no longer a separate facility choice but part of the management route.

 Fast retrieval without disturbance